Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 # 2 - Setting up a development environment

-## 2.1 The Mojo online playground
-Mojo works in a REPL environment, like a Jupyter notebooks.
-To do that, it is interpreted, or JIT (Just In Time) compiled.
-Use the [online playground](https://playground.modular.com/) to try out the language without local installation (In the Playground Mojo is running Mojo on a hosted JupyterLab server).
-Access is granted after signing in with your email-address.
-This is a collection of Jupyter notebooks which you can execute.
-They are run by a Mojo kernel.
-You can also save them under a different name, and change or add new code.

-When working with Jupyter notebooks, it's not allowed to mix Python and Mojo code in one cell.
-A Python cell must be started with a `%%python` header.
-Every code snippet needs to be in its own cell.

-To install Jupyter notebooks locally:
-* First install Python from `https://www.python.org/downloads/`
-* pip install notebook
-Then the `jupyter notebook` command starts up a new notebook.

-## 2.2 Architectures and compilers
+## 2.1 Architectures and compilers

-Target OS’s and platforms:
+**Target OS’s and platforms**
+Because Mojo has an LLVM/MLIR compiler infrastructure, it can target a very wide spectrum of operating systems, computation environments and hardware platforms.

 **Compiler**
 By default, Mojo code is AOT (Ahead Of Time) compiled.
+But Mojo can also be interpreted or JIT-compiled, as in the Mojo Playground (see ??) or the Mojo REPL.
-If the Mojo app contains dynamic (Python) code, this is executed by running the dynamic code at compile time with an embedded interpreter.
+If the Mojo app contains dynamic (Python) code, this is executed by running the dynamic code at compile time with an embedded CPython interpreter.
 This mechanism also makes possible compile-time meta-programming.

 **Standard library**
+Mojo has a growing standard library called ?? , which already contains a growing number of *modules*, such as Atomic, Benchmark, List, OS, Tensor, Testing, and so on (see § ??).

-## 2.3 Using a Mojo binary release
+## 2.2 Using a Mojo binary release
 ??
 These can be downloaded from [here]().

 ============================================================================